 This is something that Jake Greenspan points out: let’s not forget the thinking part that makes our model really special because you can’t manipulate reinforcers to make someone think.
 It’s really unique to the developmental model that we’re looking at how he thinks–not only to clarify his communication, but to think more clearly, and to organize those thoughts so they make sense for building those bridges and doing that logical thinking that all this leads up to.
 This is where she sees me working really strongly, but gently.

-And Dr. Davis notes that although I debate (Strategy 6.12), I don’t correct.
-We can see how hard he’s thinking to figure this out and I incited his thinking (Strategy 6.8), but I don’t do it for him.
+And Dr. Davis notes that although I Debate (6.12), I don’t correct.
+We can see how hard he’s thinking to figure this out and I Incite thinking (6.8), but I don’t do it for him.
 Doing the thinking for him is the easy way out, she continues.
 I’m using my confusion to help him sort out what he’s communicating, and it’s not high stakes.
 Some parents think that things will be ok if their child gets the right answer, which is pressure and anxiety.
 This is playful, she points out.

 It doesn’t matter if he sorts this out now, but it’s practice for him to come to me later when he needs to sort out his thinking, Dr. Davis adds.
 This is what Dr. Greenspan meant by ‘Building Bridges’ and making those logical connections and this is about me being the challenger at this point, and doing so gently and playfully.